terminator-ger/wrsim/README.md

 ## FAQ
 ___
-Q: What is the difference between the dark and light grey bar in the winning chance?
+Q: What is the difference between the draw and mutual destruction?

-A: Light grey is a tie after the battle, when both sides still have ground units and the area remains contested.
+A: When there is a draw both sides still have ground units in the area after the battle and it remains contested.
-When the bar is dark grey no ground units survive the combat, land areas remain with the defender.
+When there is a mutual destruction no ground units on both sides survive the combat, land areas remain with the defender.
+This is an important information for the attacker due to the pinning mechanics in the game.

 Q: How are hits automatically assigned during combat evaluation?